Published online: May 2023

 3.3.4 The council expects employment land and premises to be actively marketed for at least 18 months before an application for redevelopment or a change to an alternative use can be considered.
-A lesser financial return on investment relative to other development or re-use options is not sufficient to justify the site not continuing to be available for employment use.
+A lesser financial return on investment relative to other development is not sufficient to justify the site not continuing to be available for employment use.

 - Any reductions in market price made during the course of marketing;